Water licensing fees FAQs

-The fees coming in at 1 July 2018 (subject to gazettal of legislation) apply to the mining and public water scheme supply sectors.
+The fees to be introduced early in the 2018/19 financial year (subject to gazettal of legislation) apply to the mining and public water supply sectors.

-Why the mining and public water scheme supply sectors?
+Why the mining and public water supply sectors?

 The mining and water supply sectors are important users of water that recognise the need to meet the costs involved in managing the water licensing system from which they derive a benefit.
 These sectors use the most amount of water which requires greater effort in assessing licence applications.